meavia-jing/sBlot/Documentation/Sblot Documentation.md

     padding: 2px;">Figure 6.
 Weight plots for two features (F24, F16)</div>
 </center>

-[Part 2.4](#configweight) shows how to setup the config plot file for generating weight plots.
+[Part 2.4](#configweight) shows how to set-up the config plot file for generating weight plots.
 [Part 3.3](#pythonweight) shows how to execute the function to draw the weight plots.

 ### 1.3 Preference plots <a name="preference"></a>
-These plots visualize the preference for each of the states of a feature, either for each confounder or the clustering (for language these are the universal prefence, the preference in a family or a contact area) The appearance of the plot changes depending on the number of states: densities are displayed as ridge plots for two states (see **Figure 7**), in a triangular probability simplex for three states (similar to the weights, see previous section), a square for four states, a pentagon for five, and so on. sBayes returns the density plots for all features per confounder or for the clustering in a single grid. **Figure 7** shows the density plot for features F1, F2 with two states (N, Y) in an area.
+These plots visualize the preference for each of the states of a feature, either for each confounder or the clustering (for language these are the universal prefence, the preference in a family or a contact area).
+The appearance of the plot changes depending on the number of states: densities are displayed as ridge plots for two states (see **Figure 7**), in a triangular probability simplex for three states (similar to the weights, see previous section), a square for four states, a pentagon for five, and so on. sBayes returns the density plots for all features per confounder or for the clustering in a single grid. **Figure 7** shows the density plot for features F1, F2 with two states (N, Y) in an area.
 While the posterior distribution for F1 in the area is only weakly informative, with a slight tendency for Y, F2 clearly tends towards state N.
 <center>
     <img style="border-radius: 0.3125em;
     box-shadow: 0 2px 4px 0 rgba(34,36,38,.12),0 2px 10px 0 rgba(34,36,38,.08);"